marcosfavat/dino/Import-georef-raster.md

 jpg                 |   jgw / jgwx / jpgw
 bmp                 |   bpw / bpwx / bmpw
 png                 |   pgw / pgwx / pngw

-You can't import a raster without his worldfile.

 A worldfile has six-line with decimal numbers on each.